nighbee/web-dev-project/README.md

 # MathPath — Interactive Math Learning Platform

 MathPath is a full-stack web platform where students follow a structured pathway of math lessons, watch lecture videos, complete AI-generated quizzes, and track their progress on a global leaderboard.
+## Team Members
+- Laila Taubay
+- Zhanibek Batyrbekov
+- Almaz Toktassin
 ## Project Idea

 Students learning math independently often lack structure and feedback.
 MathPath solves this by combining: